What Is It?

 - Registered with a GP practice in Scotland or the Defence Medical Services on a permanent or temporary basis (including care home residents)

-- People who live in scotland (including gypsy or travellers / asylum seeker ir dependant of an asylum seeker)
+- People who live in Scotland (including gypsy or travellers / asylum seeker or dependant of an asylum seeker)

 Visitors to Scotland are excluded.